iamrajiv/GSoD-2020/GSoD_2020_Project_Report.md

 #### Week 11 (November 23 - November 29, 2020):

 - Added more FAQ entries.
-- Added new architecture introduction diagram and removing the old one.
+- Added a new architecture introduction diagram and removed the old one.
 - Checked and fixed indentations, grammatical errors, typographical errors, and broken links across all the files including both previous and new documentations.

 ### Project Finalization Phase

 #### Week 12 (September 30 - December 5, 2020):

-- Finalized the project deliverables and refactor the code if any, based on the feedback.
+- Finalized the project deliverables and refactored the code if any, based on the feedback.
 - Made the project report and requested mentors to review the project report.
 - Finalized and submitted the project report.
 - Submitted the evaluation of the project and the experience working with the mentors.

 ## Pull Requests Merged

-My mentors suggested me to work on my gRPC-Gateway fork and make all the changes there and make pull request after I got a large number of changes rather than making a separate pull request for every change.
+My mentors suggested I work on my gRPC-Gateway fork and make all the changes there and make pull requests after I got a large number of changes rather than making a separate pull request for every change.

 These are my pull request which holds all my project deliverables: